It is wonderful to see couples tying the knot to be one, never to be two.

-Most people go to others to talk about their decision, not to ask advice.
-They want people to validate their decision.
-If the people they go to don’t validate their decision, they go to other people.
+Most people go to others, not to ask advice but, to find “confirmation and validation” to their decision.
+If the people they go to don’t validate their decision, they go to the next one.

 If the people they go to say something like: “We think you two need to stay as an unmarried couple at least for another six months before you get married.”

-Blinded by so called “love”, they change state and get married there.
+Blinded by this so called “love”, they change states and get married.
 They don’t want to listen.

 Why am I writing this?
-To say this to those who are not married yet:
+To say this to those who are not yet married:

-Friends, please surround yourself with smart people, people who speak the truth into your life.
-It is good to have friends in your life, but usually friends see things in the same way you do.
-But find people you can go to and ask about your next move in life; whether it be dating or marriage.
+Listen precious; please surround yourself with smart people, people you can go to and ask advice from about your next move in life; whether it be dating or marriage.

 Don’t worry if every single person you know is getting married.
-You may see fifteen people you know getting married this year, with a luxurious and elegant wedding ceremony people talk about for months to come.
-But know this: You are in a much better place than those twelve out of the fifteen couples you saw getting married this year.
+You may see fifteen people you know getting married this year.
+But know this: You are in a much better place than twelve out of the fifteen couples who you saw get married.

 That is what most studies out there are showing.
-50% of newly married people will end up in a divorce; and out of the 50% who stayed married, 15 to 20% live in a marriage which is completely dead.
+50% of newly married people will end up in a divorce; and 15 to 20% live in a marriage which is completely dead.

-Take your time my dear.
-Don’t rush into marriage.
-Marriage is not a wedding but a lifetime commitment which has no exit.
+Take your time; don’t rush into marriage.
+Marriage is not just a wedding but a lifetime commitment which has no exit.
 Don’t depend on the option of divorce.
-God hates divorce because it hurts His children.
-Divorce hurts soul, mind and spirit.
-The pain of divorce may disappear through time but the scar of divorce stays for a lifetime.
-The effect of it impacts many generations to come.
+God hates divorce because it distorts the message of the Gospel (the marriage between Christ and the church – Ephesians 5:22-33) and it hurts His children.
+The pain of divorce may disappear through time, but the scar of a divorce stays for life and for generations to come.

-So, you rather be single for life than marrying to curse the rest of your life on earth.
+So, you would rather be single for life than marrying just to curse the rest of your life on earth.

-Involve others in your decision-making process of dating and marrying a person.
-Don’t just date and marry because everybody is expecting you to date and marry; rather marry to bring glory to God in your life.
+Involve others in your decision-making process.
+Don’t just date and marry because everybody is expecting you to date and marry; rather date and marry to bring glory to God in your life.